aws-samples/serverless-patterns/eventbridge-sqs-ecs-cdk/README.md

 # EventBridge to SQS to ECS

 This project contains sample AWS CDK code to integrate Amazon EventBridge, Amazon SQS and Amazon Elastic Container Service (ECS).
-As a new event is sent to EventBridge, it is queued in SQS and based on the number of messages that queue has, it creates an ECS cluster with Fargate task definitions.
+As a new event is sent to EventBridge, it is queued in SQS.
+SQS, in turn, spins up ECS tasks based on the number of messages available for retrieval from the queue.
 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-sqs-ecs-cdk

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page (https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.